qualified/mag-lev/README.md

 ```

 > Technically the above example could be done just as easily with a normal ActiveJob, by ensuring that `self` is returned within
 the `perform` method.
-The point here is that we encourage using the service object pattern this way.
+The point here is that it is encouraged to use the service object pattern this way.
 It is also encouraged
 to use jobs for functionality that you don't even intend to run within the background.
 Any distinct operation that has
 a non-trivial implementation is a candidate for being a ServiceObject.